thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 2. The color palette block on the front-end.

 == Changelog ==

+= 3.2 =
+* Code refactor to ensure blocks are not using deprecated components.
+* Tested to ensure support for WP v5.5.

 = 3.1 =
 * Tested for compatibility with the upcoming WordPress core 5.4 release.